SGBC/course/docs/nbis_annotation/practical_session/practical1.md

 How does the Augustus annotation compare with the Ensembl annotation?
 Are they identical?

 **_Exercise 4 -_ Augustus with yeast models:**
-Run augustus on the same genome file but using settings for yeast instead (change species to Saccharomyces).
+Run augustus on the same genome file but using settings for yeast instead (change species to **saccharomyces**).

 Load this result file into Webapollo and compare with your earlier results.
 Can you based on this draw any conclusions about how a typical yeast gene differs from a typical Drosophila gene?